 - 1. To educate the school community that bullying in any form is unacceptable - 2.
-To provide guidelines to staff for the management of bullying should it occur the teaching of strategies to all stakeholders to deal with bullying when it occurs.
+To provide guidelines to staff for the management of bullying should it occur - 3, To establish procedures which supports the elimination of bullying and anti-social behaviour including - the teaching of strategies to all stakeholders to deal with bullying when it occurs. - 4.
+Through its Virtues, promote an 'anti-bullying' culture amongst all stakeholders which makes clear that bullying is never acceptable